 Luxembourg cooking combines German heartiness with Franco-Belgian finesse.
 The preparation of trout, pike and crayfish is excellent, as are the pastries and cakes.
-Delicious desserts are prepared with local liqueurs, and a dash of quetsch, mirabelle or kirsch is added to babas or fruit cups.
+Delicious desserts are prepared with local liqueurs, and a dash of quetsch,mirabelle or kirsch is added to babas or fruit cups.
 Most aspects of restaurants and bars are similar to the rest of Europe.
 Luxembourg's white Moselle wines resemble those of the Rhine, but are drier than the fruitier wines of the French Moselle.
 Beer is another speciality and is a traditional industry.

-• Carré de porc fumé (smoked pork and broad beans
+• Carré de porc fumé (smoked pork and broad beans or sauerkraut).

 • Cochon de lait en gelée (jellied suckling pig).